By H. Wallace Goddard and Barbara Keil

 Like most spiritual progress, we cheerfully do all we are able, and then we turn ourselves over to God.
 We try to re-program our thinking while knowing that it is ultimately God who will change our hearts.

-If you’re interested in strengthening your marriage, may like a copy of Drawing Heaven into Your Marriage, the gospel-centered marriage book by Brother Goddard.
+Or you may be interested in getting a copy of Drawing Heaven into Your Marriage, the gospel-centered marriage book by Brother Goddard.

-Also, Brother Goddard has a 2-talk CD set: “The Heart of a Healthy Marriage and a Happy Family.”
+Also, Brother Goddard has a new 2-talk CD set out: “The Heart of a Healthy Marriage and a Happy Family.”